 Without further ado, The Mend Guide to New York City…

 For elevated and affordable pampering, make an appointment at one of four tenoverten NYC locations for a manicure and pedicure in a beautifully-designed, relaxing space with highly trained staff and non-toxic polishes.
 And you can enjoy this self-care activity totally guilt-free because all tenoverten products are vegan and cruelty free.

 Holistic Healing For Heartbreak

-If you're going through a breakup this month (or still healing from a split) check out Maha Rose's upcoming events.
+Check out Maha Rose’s upcoming events.
 We recommend the Practical Magic Workshop to incorporate spirituality into your daily self-care rituals or Psychic Hygiene 101 to clear your aura and ground your energy.

 Do A Digital Detox